neuromorphicsystems/lzip/README.md

 import numpy

 try:
-    for chunk in lzip.decompress_file_iter('/path/to/archive.lz', 4):
+    for chunk in lzip.decompress_file_iter("/path/to/archive.lz", 4):
-        values = numpy.frombuffer(chunk, dtype='<u4')
+        values = numpy.frombuffer(chunk, dtype="<u4")
 except lzip.RemainingBytesError as error:
-    # this block is executed only if the number of bytes in '/path/to/archive.lz'
+    # this block is executed only if the number of bytes in "/path/to/archive.lz"
     # is not a multiple of 4 (after decompression)
-    print(error) # prints 'The total number of bytes is not a multiple of 4 (k remaining)'
+    print(error) # prints "The total number of bytes is not a multiple of 4 (k remaining)"
                  # where k is in [1, 3]
     # error.buffer is a bytes object and contains the k remaining bytes
 ```